DDDDD AAAAA EEEEEEE DDDDD AAAAA L U U SSSSS

 EXTENDED & IMPROVED FEATURES

-A list of improvements to existing features, i.e. new things you can now do with old features that you couldn't do before, or ways existing features work better than before.
-Note some change existing behavior in ways users of previous versions should be aware of:
+A list of improvements to existing features, which means new things you can now do with old features that you couldn’t do before, or ways existing features work better than before.
+Note that some change existing behavior in ways users of previous versions should be aware of:

 BUG FIXES